todiez/react-blog/README.md

 # Getting Started

-My first application after not programming for a while.
+My first application after not coding for a while.